 - Code Provides a set of rules that specify the minimum acceptable level of safety & Quality for manufactured, fabricated, or constructed goods.

-- Codes also refer out to standards or specifications for the specific details on additional requirements that are not specified in the Code
+- Codes also refer to standards or specifications for the specific details on additional requirements that are not specified in the Code.

 What is a Specification?

 Specifications provide specific/additional requirements for the materials, components, or services that are beyond the code or standard requirements.

-- For Example, if you want A106 Gr B pipe with Maximum carbon of 0.23% against standard requirements of 0.3% Max, you have to specify your requirement in your specification or Purchase Order.
+- For Example, if you want an A106 Gr B pipe with Maximum carbon of 0.23% against standard requirements of 0.3% Max, you have to specify your requirement in your specification or Purchase Order.

-- Specification is generated by private companies to address additional requirements applicable to a specific product or application
+- The specification is generated by private companies to address additional requirements applicable to a specific product or application.

 Why is Specification required?

-- It allows purchaser to include special requirements as per design and service condition
+- It allows a purchaser to include special requirements as per design and service conditions.

 - It allows customizing your product.

-- Please note requirement in specification are Must meet requirements
+- Please note the requirements in the specification are must meet requirements

 - Examples- Product specification, Shell DEP & EIL Specification